ehForwarderBot/ehForwarderBot/docs/guide/master.rst

   Master channel should be able to process incoming messages with such features, and send messages with such features to slave channels if applicable;
-* be able to call and process "extra functions" offered by slave channels.
+* be able to invoke and process "additional features" offered by slave channels.

 Optionally, a master channel can also support / identify vendor-specified information from certain slave channels.